ETHEntColl/Metashape_Helper/docs/README.md

 2. Download the needed Metashape python module [here](https://www.agisoft.com/downloads/installer/).
 3. Install the downloaded module file with `pip install [whl-filename]`.
+4. Install PyPdf2 (3.0.1) and Pillow(9.5.0) with `pip install PyPDF2` and `pip install Pillow`
-4. Ensure that you activate your metashape license on your system.
+5. Ensure that you activate your metashape license on your system.
-5. Adjust the settings in the `src/settings/settings.py` file (most important settings are the folders).
+6. Adjust the settings in the `src/settings/settings.py` file (most important settings are the folders).

 ```
 settings = {